A Saint Who Levels Up Through Necromancy

 “Take it.”

-He pulled Fafnir out of the Ring of Black Darkness and tossed him the Verdian-Style Basic Spearmanship booklet.
+He drew Fafnir out of the Ring of Black Darkness and tossed him the Verdian-Style Basic Spearmanship booklet.

 — Isn’t this for you to learn, Master?

-“You’ve got to grasp the essence of the spear art yourself before you can coach me, haven’t you?”
+“You’ve got to grasp the essence of the spear art yourself before you can coach me, don’t you?”

 — Well, now.
 Analyze a spear art on the spot and teach it to you.
 You overestimate me.